OSUSecLab/SymLM/README.md

-# Eponym: Predicting Function Names in Stripped Binaries through Context-Sensitive Execution-Aware Code Embeddings
+# Eponym

+Eponym is a framework for predicting function names in stripped binaries through context-sensitive execution-aware code embeddings